turtlelnc/Turtle.AI-coder/README.md

 We are new here , please be more understanding about something we not do really well .

 Our software is partly in Chinese, foreigners please understand.

+Our warehouse has multiple branches, divided into front-end, back-end (model), download application and some messy branches

 (Our English not really well...)
 If there are any objections between Chinese and English, the readme will be mainly in Chinese.